How & where to buy a puppy

 Bringing your new puppy home

 Once you’ve done your due diligence you can look forward to the day you get to collect your new puppy.
-Before then, use our new puppy checklist and shopping list to make sure you’re fully prepared for their arrival.
-And give some thought to how you'll introduce your puppy to your family, as well as making sure you've made your home safe for children, dogs and other pets.
+Before then, use our new puppy checklist and shopping list to make sure you’re prepared for their arrival.
+Give some thought to how you'll introduce your puppy to your family, and make sure you've made your home safe for children, dogs and other pets.

 The first day with your new puppy can be exciting and overwhelming all at the same time.
 But before you know it, you won’t be able to imagine life without your new sidekick.